DavidTorbics20/TanksGame/README.md

 where the --- represent a path and the # a stop where information will be shown.

 # ideas for the future

+I could change the name to 22.
+It is random but still...
+Or name it Tanks-22

 ## local game